wangshusen/CS600-2020F/webpage/index.md

 	* Coverage: from the beginning to binary search trees.

-- Date TBD, 3:00 - 4:00 PM **Quiz 2**
+- Nov 9, 3:00 - 4:10 PM **Quiz 2**

 	* Online quiz (on Canvas, auto-graded.)

-	* Time limit: 60 minutes.
+	* Time limit: 70 minutes.

-	* Coverage: from heaps to network flow.
+	* Coverage: from heaps to bipartite graphs.